O. Rajagopal: BJP work

 In 1980, the Janata Party split and the Bharatiya Janata Party (BJP) was formed.
 Rajagopal then served as its Kerala president until 1985.
 After 1985 he occupied a number of positions, including the All India Secretary, General Secretary, and the Vice-President of BJP.
 In 1989 he ran for a Lok Sabha from Manjeri but lost.
 Two years later, he contested in Thiruvananthapuram seat and lost again.
 His next run took place in the state of Madhya Pradesh.
 He was elected in 1992 and 1998 to the Rajya Sabha.
 In 1999 he attempted a second run from Thiruvananthapuram but failed again.
 However, he got a total of 1,58,221 votes (20.9%) and came second in one assembly segment out of seven.
 The total number of votes he secured was much higher than that for the previous BJP candidate in 1998 (94,303 votes, 12.3%) and 1996 (74,904, 10.4%) Lok Sabha elections.

 In 2004 Lok Sabha election, he contested for the third time from Thiruvananthapuram and finished third yet again, behind INC candidate V. S Shivakumar and CPI candidate P. K. Vasudevan Nair.
 He secured a total of 2,28,052 votes (29.9%) which was the highest votes secured by a BJP candidate in Kerala.

 In the 2011 Assembly elections he contested from the Nemom constituency in Thiruvananthapuram, but eventually lost by a margin of 6,400 votes.
 He lost the by-election from Neyyattinkara, which was held on 2 June 2012.
 However, he increased the BJP votes from 6,730 (2011 Assembly Election) to 30,507; an almost five-fold increase within a span of a year.
 The BJP vote share also significantly increased from 6.0% in the 2011 election to 23.2%.
 He contested from Thiruvananthapuram for the fourth time in 2014 and finished second position, behind INC candidate Shashi Tharoor who was former UPA Minister at the central government.
 Rajagopal secured a total of 2,82,336 votes (32.3%) and lost by a margin of 15,470 votes (1.8%) against Tharoor, who had secured 2,97,806 votes.

-He contested Aruvikkara by-election and finished third, although his personal influence ensured that in the contest BJP increased votes from 7,694 to 34,145 causing division of anti-incumbency vote resulting in the victory of UDF.
+He contested Aruvikkara by-election and finished third, although his personal influence ensured that in the contest Bharatiya Janata Party increased votes from 7,694 to 34,145 causing division of anti-incumbency vote resulting in the victory of UDF.

 In the 2016 Assembly elections he contested from Nemom and defeated the sitting MLA V. Sivankutty, by a margin of 8,671 votes, thereby entering Kerala Legislative Assembly for the first time at the age of 87.